BenjMy/ERTpm/README.md

 ## Usage ##

-Regarding the usage of the manager module, see example in ./tests.
+Regarding the usage of the manager module, see the example in `./tests`.
-For the command-line interface, see the argparse --help command of each pipeline module.
+For the command-line interface, see the argparse `--help` command of each pipeline module.